dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

 Considerations about the Dockerfile:
 * It installs java, scala and sbt.
-* In the lines 10 and 11 they are defined the ActionScenario and the Spec to be executed.
+* In the lines 10 and 11 are defined the ActionScenario and the Spec to be executed.
 This is being used in the entrypoint to specify the spec we want to run with the Docker run.
-Parametrizing everything help us to run dinamycally whatever we want without rebuilding the docker image, just overwritting the default environment variables.
+Parametrizing everything help us to dinamycally run whatever we want without rebuilding the docker image, just overriding the default environment variables.
 * It install as well the awscli.
-The reason is because we want to *publish the logs is S3*.
+The reason is because we want to **publish the logs is S3**.
 * In the line 57, it is the instruction to the entrypoint.
 The entrypoint is the action or sequence of commands that are executed when the docker image is run (*docker run*)

 Let's move on to the entrypoint: